recordlabels/recordlabels.github.io/Columbia.md

 In 1954, Columbia introduced its new "Walking Eye" logo.
 Columbia continued to use the "notes and mike" logo on record labels and even used a promo label showing both logos until the **"notes and mike" was phased out in 1958.** The original Walking Eye was tall and solid; it was modified in 1961 to the one still used today.

 In April 1954, the Walking Eye appeared on the back cover of LPs.
-See ML 4853 for example.
+See ML 4853 or CL 549 for example.
+The Trade Mark for the logo appears on CL 581.

 In October, 1954, the Walking Eye appeared on a record label.
-See Harry James And His Orchestra's "One O'Clock Jump / Two O'Clock Jump"
+See Harry James And His Orchestra's "One O'Clock Jump / Two O'Clock Jump."
+The logo may have had feet (see Trade Mark on Ray Noble's "Linda" 50044).

 ### 1955: Six-Eye Label
 In 1955, the **six-eye logo** appeared on record labels.